 Below you will find an overview of the various options for financing your studies.

-Funding opportunities from Nuremberg Institute of Technology
+Funding opportunities from the Ohm

 Target group: Students as well as university applicants can apply